septentrio-gnss/septentrio_gnss_driver/README.md

       <details>
     <summary>Compensate for IMU Orientation</summary>

     + It is important to take into consideration the mounting direction of the IMU in the body frame of the vehicle.
 For e.g. when the receiver is installed horizontally with the front panel facing the direction of travel, we must compensate for the IMU’s orientation to make sure the IMU reference frame is aligned with the vehicle reference frame.
-Keep in mind that the IMU orientation is rotated by 180° in relation to the printed axes on the top panel, cf. image below.
+The IMU position and orientation is printed on the top panel, cf. image below.
     + The IMU's orientation can be changed by specifying the orientation angles `theta_x`,`theta_y`and `theta_z` in the `config.yaml` file under the `ins_spatial_config/imu_orientation`
     + The below image illustrates the orientation of the IMU reference frame with the associated IMU orientation for the depicted installation